PureStorage-OpenConnect/horizon-pure-ui/README.rst

 This has been tested with DevStack on master and Victoria branches.
 Anything else your mileage may vary.

+It is expected that this **WILL NOT** work with OpenStack Stein or earlier due to Django version support

 Known Issues
 ------------
-An array running Purity//FA 6.0.x will show Total Reduction as 0.00 to 1 if FA-Files is enabled on the array.
+* An array running Purity//FA 6.0.x will show Total Reduction as 0.00 to 1 if
+  FA-Files is enabled on the array.
+* In a Cinder Active/Active configuration volume information may not always be available depending on the controller creating the volume

 Support
 -------